Oh, the Places You’ll Go

 (5 min read)

 After a few hours, I returned to my original intention – to write my Sunday blog.
-Today’s title, “Oh, The Places You’ll Go” by Dr. Seuss explains that winding river road I took from my initial blog to the end result.
-It is funny I just said winding river road because our new home is on Winding River Road.
+Today’s title, “Oh, The Places You’ll Go” by Dr. Seuss, explains that winding river road I took from my initial blog to the end result.
+It is funny.
+I just said winding river road because our new home is on Winding River Road.
 Whoa.

 I have always loved animation.
 I have always loved twisted poetry and weird words.
 I have always loved Dr. Seuss.
 The 500 Hats of Bartholomew Cubbins is one of the rare ones I loved.
 And, of course, so many went on to become movies such as Cat in the Hat, The Lorax, Horton Who, and The Grinch Who Stole Christmas.

-As a thank you, she gave him the book Oh The Places You’ll Go.
+As a thank you, she gave him the book, Oh The Places You’ll Go.
 He still has it, and it is signed.
 His first son, my first grandson, was born last year.
 I decided to buy him his own copy.
 I wrote an overview of the experience his dad and I had over twenty years ago, and I signed it.
 I kept the book, and I will until he is an adult and can understand the meaning of a two-generation story.

 So, why do we force things?
 Is it because we think we need to hurry?
-Do we think we are right?
+Do we believe we are right?
 Do we want to control timelines?
-Does trying to slam the sock drawer harder and harder for the eighth time mean it eventually won’t be as full?
-Couldn’t we just slow down and refold a few?
+Does trying to slam the sock drawer harder and harder for the eighth time mean it eventually won’t be as complete?
+Couldn’t we slow down and refold a few?
 Why do we shove our feet into that shoe and get all pissed off in the process?
 Buy bigger shoes.
 Oh my God!
 “If it doesn’t fit, you must acquit.”
 STOP.
 Don’t get me started on that trial either…don’t do it!
 I warn you.

 I am about finished as I watch Mr. Heat Miser rise up and peek through the tall palm fronds.
 The sun makes me happy.
 I have a choice to make – right here – right now!
 Am I going to force myself to start working right away?
-Am I going to force myself to eat when I am not quite hungry?
+Am I forcing myself to eat when I am not quite hungry?
 Do I have to get dressed by 6:30 a.m.?
 Nope!